 ⭐️ Pro Addition ⭐️

 This soup is often garnished with mint oil, which you can make by slowly heating up 1/4 cup of flavorless oil and adding 1/4 teaspoon of dried mint.
-Warm it, but do not boil it, then let steep for 5 minutes before straining it out.
+Then let steep for 5-10 minutes before straining.

 🥗 What to Serve Alongside Ash Anar